About

 - work to help maintain and improve all SSSIs and other designated environmental areas within their Districts

-- develop and implement IDB Biodiversity Action Plans
+develop and implement IDB Biodiversity Action Plans - YCDB Biodiversity Action Plan

 - work towards reducing and mitigating their climate change impact.